 The inherent economic value of space/areas must be accommodated in the allocation of permits and leases and the tariffs to be charged.
 This tariff must take into account where the trading space is located as well as the balance of value added by informal trading to that area and its particular community.
 Rentals will be linked to site size, desirability of location and the level of services provided.
 Levels will be determined by considering the cost to local government of providing the facility, bearing in mind the need to subsidise new opportunities in some areas.
 For street traders, a basic site rental should be set.
-Then, differentiated rentals for different levels of service provision should be introduced.
-Components of a basic package of services are basic shelter, solid waste removal, water, toilets, lighting and storage facilities.
+Then, differentiated rentals for different levels of services are basic shelter, solid waste removal, water, toilets, lighting and storage facilities.